ArisenIO/arisen/docs/02_arisecli/02_how-to-guides/how-to-create-an-account.md

 ## Before you begin

-* Install the currently supported version of `cleos`
+* Install the currently supported version of `arisecli`

 * Understand the following:
   * What is an account